What’s the Best Island to Visit in Hawai‘i for the First Time?

 “Maui is magic: There is so much natural wonder to explore, both above and below the water,” Fora Advisor Katie McAvoy said.
 “Maui can be as chill or adventurous as you like.”

-Among her recommended things to do in Maui: swim in waterfalls, watch the sunrise and sunset above the clouds, snorkel in crystal-clear water right off the beach, play in the waves, explore and swim in tide pools.
+Among her recommended things to do in Maui: swim under waterfalls, watch the sunrise and sunset above the clouds, snorkel in crystal-clear water right off the beach, play in the waves, explore and swim in tide pools.
 Fora Advisor Carlie Lee urges snorkeling enthusiasts to embark on a tour to Molokini crater.
 Carlie also listed a few popular snorkeling spots worth checking out, including Honolua Bay, Maluaka Beach and Ahihi-Kinau Natural Area Reserve.

 In the foreground: a sapphire-water infinity pool and attached balcony overlooks the ocean, with a mountain in the distance across a large body of water